You are here : Home / Laparoscopy / Fibroid Removal Surgery India - Fibroid Removal Surgery Cost in India

+What Happens after a Hysterectomy?
 A woman usually stays in the hospital for two to five days after an abdominal hysterectomy.
 Full recovery usually takes about six weeks.
 Women are generally advised to avoid driving and heavy lifting for two to four weeks after surgery.
 Light exercise may begin after four weeks.
 Vigorous exercise and sexual intercourse should be avoided for six weeks after surgery.

 After a vaginal hysterectomy, a woman may stay in the hospital for two to four days and recover fully in three to four weeks.
 She can expect to have a light-brown vaginal discharge for about six weeks after surgery.
 Women are usually advised not to have sexual intercourse for six weeks after a vaginal hysterectomy.
 Intercourse should only resume after the surgeon has examined her vagina to assure that it has completely healed.